MicrosoftDocs/fabric-docs/docs/admin/query-text-storage.md

 ## Privacy and security

-Stored query text is securely handled within the service boundary in compliance with Microsoft's stringent data protection standards and retained for a limited period (less than 30 days) .
+Stored query text is securely handled within Fabric in compliance with Microsoft's stringent data protection standards and retained for a limited period (less than 30 days).
 The data is used for approved investigations only.
 To prevent unauthorized use, access is strictly controlled and monitored.
 If [Customer Lockbox for Microsoft Azure](../security/security-lockbox.md) is enabled, the stored content will also be protected by this feature.

 ## Enabling and disabling query text storage